THE LIVING MEMORY PROJECT (CIC)

 Photography and Life Stories from across The Black Country

-A four-year project recording and archiving life stories and personal photography collections.
-Funded by the National Lottery Heritage Fund and Arts Council England, this project hosted 160 community events, workshops and sharing days, and produced 16 exhibitions across the region.
-The project commissioned artists, filmmakers and writers to produce new work in response to its core themes and culminated in the publication of the Living Memory book.
+A four-year project celebrating and archiving life stories and personal photography collections.
+Funded by the National Lottery Heritage Fund and Arts Council England, this project delivered 160 community events, workshops and sharing days, and produced 16 exhibitions across the region.

 Our Commonwealth: The People of Sandwell